Zachary Pangelinan

-Zachary James "Zach" Pangelinan (born June 16, 1988) is a rugby international for the United States and plays for the Houston SaberCats in Major League Rugby (MLR).
+Zachary James "Zach" Pangelinan (born June 16, 1988) is an American rugby international player for the United States.
+He also plays for the Houston SaberCats in Major League Rugby (MLR).
+He previously played soccer.

-Pangelinan made his debut for the U.S. national rugby team on November 17, 2012 in the International Rugby Series, starting at fullback in place of the unavailable Chris Wyles.
+Pangelinan made his debut for the U.S. national rugby team on November 17, 2012, in the International Rugby Series, starting at fullback in place of the unavailable Chris Wyles.

 Pangelinan was the leading scorer for the United States in that match with eight points.
 He played club rugby with OMBAC.

 Pangelinan was born in Hagåtña, Guam, and formerly played soccer as a midfielder for Guam.

 Football

 Club career

 Pangelinan played for Guam Shipyard Football Club, and won four Guam League titles between 2005 and 2006 with them.
 Previously, he was part of the Guam Under-18 team that won two league titles in 2004.